monty-se/PINstimation/README.md

-PINstimation provides utilities for the estimation of probability of informed trading models: original PIN (PIN) in Easley and O'Hara (1992) and Easley et al. (1996); multilayer PIN (MPIN) in Ersan (2016); Adjusted PIN (AdjPIN) in Duarte and Young (2009); and volume- synchronized PIN (VPIN) in Easley et al. (2011, 2012).
+PINstimation provides utilities for the estimation of probability of informed trading models: original PIN (PIN) in Easley and O'Hara (1992) and Easley et al. (1996); multilayer PIN (MPIN) in Ersan (2016); Adjusted PIN (AdjPIN) in Duarte and Young (2009); and volume- synchronized PIN (VPIN) in Easley et al. (2011, 2012); and an improved VPIN implemented (iVPIN), which follows Lin and Ke (2017).
 Various computation methods suggested in the literature are included.
 Data simulation tools and trade classification algorithms are among the supplementary utilities.
 The package enables fast and precise solutions for the sophisticated, error-prone and time-consuming estimation procedure of the probability